 - The productions can be given in any order. - A production must be given for a GoalIdentifier that matches the name used for the grammar. - The FormalAttributes enclosed in angle brackets "<" and ">" (or "<." and ".>") simply consist of parameter declarations in the host language.
 Similarly, when used, the Initialization takes the form of host language statements enclosed in "(." and ".)" brackets.
-However, the syntax of these components is not checked by Coco/R this is the responsibility of the compiler that will actually compile the generated application. - In the C# version, all productions give rise to void methods (in C# terminology).
+However, the syntax of these components is not checked by Coco/R this is the responsibility of the compiler that will actually compile the generated application. - In the C# version of Coco/R, all productions give rise to void methods (in C# terminology).
 Any synthesized or transmitted attributes must be handled by using the out or ref parameter mechanisms. - In Java, parameters can only be passed by value.
 To overcome this rather nasty restriction, the formal attributes in the Java version of Cocol may be of the form

-The first attribute in an FormalAttribute declaration is considered to be an output attribute if it is preceded by the caret character 'a' or the keyword out.
+The first attribute in an FormalAttribute declaration is considered to be an output attribute if it is preceded by the caret character '↑' or the keyword out .
 This output attribute is translated into a function return value, thus providing a mechanism for a production to return a single synthesized value (which can be a reference to an object of a suitable class if necessary).
-For example, the declaration
+For example, the production is translated into

 '''

-someSymbol <out int n, String name, int i> = ....
+SomeNonTerminal <out SomeType t, String name, int i> = ....

-is translated into
+'''

+'''

-private int SomeSymbol(String name, int i) {
+static SomeType SomeNonTerminal(String name, int i) {

-int n;
+SomeType t;

 ...

-return n;
+return t;

 }

 '''

 - The goal symbol may not have any FormalAttributes.
-Any information that must be passed between parser and the driver program must be handled in other ways, perhaps by declaring public static fields in the parser class as discussed in section 10.4. - It may happen that an identifier chosen as the name of a NonTerminal will clash with one of the internal names used in the rest of the system.
-Such clashes will only become apparent when the application is compiled and linked, and may require the user to redefine the grammar to use other identifiers.
+Any information that must be passed between the parser and the main driver method must be handled in other ways, perhaps by declaring public static fields in the parser class as discussed in section 10.3. - It may happen that an identifier chosen as the name of a NonTerminal will clash with one of the internal names used in the rest of the system.
+Such clashes will only become apparent when the application is compiled and linked, and may require the user to redefine the grammar to use other identifiers. - A production like is often (but not always) preferable to the simpler, less explicit